sotchenkov/tinkle/README.md

 # tinkle
-Linux widget for tracking the status of the investment portfolio in Tinkoff Investments
+Linux GTK widget for tracking the status of an investment portfolio in Tinkoff Investments (coursework)